 “When it comes to love life, nothing worthwhile can happen in a man’s life unless woman concedes,” said Lalitha as though to make Roopa privy to the ingrained characteristics of the feminine fecundity.
 “But let woman just wink, and men in scores line up to prostrate at her feet to cater to her every whim and fancy.
 Well, once she gives in, the man makes her dance to his tunes in turn, so if a woman is careless in choosing her lover, it could as well spell trouble for her.”

 ‘How come I’ve never heard of such things before?’
-Roopa thought leaving them, as it was time for Sathyam’s return, “Maybe the exposure in the metros would make women more pragmatic.
-Books might educate, but it’s the life that teaches.”
+Roopa thought leaving them, as it was time for Sathyam’s return, ‘Maybe the exposure in the metros makes women more pragmatic.
+Books might educate, but it’s the life that teaches.’

-“They too need a place under the sun,” she said as she thought about Anand, “unexposed as they were to the light of life for so long.”
+“They too need a place under the sun, unexposed as they were to the light of life for so long,” she said as she thought about Anand.

-“Not that I don’t feel for them,” he said stoically.
-“But nothing should be done at the cost of merit.
-Anyway, there’s nothing that can be done about it so long as the politicians have an axe to grind with them.”
+“Not that I don’t feel for them but nothing should be done at the cost of merit.
+Anyway, there’s nothing that can be done about it so long as the politicians have an axe to grind with them,” he said stoically.

-“Why feel frustrated,” she said helpfully, “when it’s beyond our control?”
+“Why feel frustrated when it’s beyond our control?” she said helpfully.

-‘It seems life’s balancing act lies in reconciling the aspirations and the attendant limitations,’ she thought but didn’t offer any comment.
+‘It seems life’s balancing act lies in reconciling its aspirations and the attendant limitations,’ she thought but didn’t offer any comment.

 “Whatever, we would be having a gala time next Sunday.
 My colleagues came up with the idea of a picnic at Gandipet to felicitate us.
 As they insisted, I said yes, hoping you would agree,” said Sathyam as though in reconciliation.

 “Have I ever spoiled your party?” said Roopa enthused herself, and. thought.
 ‘Maybe, it makes sense to go out at times than brooding at home all the time.’